tritdm/watering-system/README.md

 # watering-system
-electronic devices and circuits project (using ATtiny85).
+electronic devices and circuits project (using ATtiny85 with Arduino platform).